zwierd99/ClinicalTM/README.md

 ## To run

-Ideally, running tf_idf_pipeline.py should perform the actions below.
+Ideally, running mimic3benchmark/scripts/tf_idf_pipeline.py should perform the actions below.
 However, I need to check this without preprocessed data, so for my own record keeping I will enumerate the scripts that need to be ran.

 To run the code, running the tf_idf_pipeline.py file produces the plots that are used in my thesis.
-For first time usage, the data/MIMIC directory should be filled with the csv files.
-Then, the following commands should be ran from the terminal.
+For first time usage, the data/MIMIC directory should be filled with the csv files from the MIMIC-III database.
+The tf_idf_pipeline.py runs these commands:

        python -m mimic3benchmark.scripts.extract_subjects {PATH TO MIMIC-III CSVs} data/root/ python -m mimic3benchmark.scripts.validate_events data/root/